joshfreeman00/MatchTheDoggo/README.md

 * [Git](https://git-scm.com/) - Version control.
 * [Balsamiq](https://balsamiq.com/) - Used to create wireframes.
 * [Google Fonts](https://fonts.google.com/) - For the two fonts that were used.
+* [Bootstrap](https://getbootstrap.com/docs/5.2/getting-started/introduction/) - For the grid system and buttons.
+* Google Chrome Dev tools - for proofreading code.
+* [Am I Responsive?](https://ui.dev/amiresponsive) - To see the responsiveness of the website on multiple devices.
+* [WebAIM](https://webaim.org/resources/contrastchecker/#:~:text=WCAG%202.0%20level%20AA%20requires,such%20as%20form%20input%20borders) - Used to check the contrast between foreground and background colours.

 ## Testing

+To view all testing documentation, click [here.](TESTING.md)

 * Theres a bug that doesn't allow the shuffling funcion to shuffle the cards in the pool all together.
 - I fully acknowledge and understand that, in a real-world scenario, an extensive set of Jest tests would be more comprehensive.